 - Are there brochures or other printed material that I can take home?
 What websites do you recommend visiting?

 In addition to the questions you have prepared to consult your Doctor, do not hesitate to ask additional questions.

 Your Doctor will probably ask you a series of questions.
 Being prepared to answer them can set aside time to review any point you want to spend more time on.
 Your Doctor can ask:

 - When did you start experiencing symptoms for the first time?

 - How often have you had episodes of an accelerated heartbeat?

-- How long are the episodes?
+- How long are the attacks?

-- Does something, like exercise, stress or caffeine, seem to trigger or worsen the episodes?
+- Does something, like exercise, stress, or caffeine, seem to trigger or worsen the episodes?

 - Does anyone in your family have a heart condition or a history of arrhythmias?